PatrickJS/cli-book/chapter-two/chapter-two.md

 ###package.json

 `package.json` is the configuration file for your npm package.
-It's required for any npm module and provides valuable information to developers and computers alike.
-Every npm module requires a `package.json` file, and it needs to be at the root of your project.
+It's required for any npm module and is placed at in the root of your npm package.
+This is a configuration file that let's npm install dependencies, lets users find your package on npm.org, and provides a way to initiate commands for running and testing the package.

-For specifics, it provides the package name, version, respository url, package dependencies, and a ton of other metadata.

-This file is used when packages are being install, dependencies are being installed, or packages are being uploaded to npm.org where it uses this information for seaching and filtering.
+Some specific fields you can provide are:

+* `name`
+* `version`
+* `dependencies`
+* `repository url`

 I wouldn't dare try to cover the details of this file here.
 For that, check at the documenation at [npm.org](https://npmjs.org/doc/files/package.json.html).

 ###/bin and /bin/hello

-d

-## Getting Setup

-Make sure that you have node and npm installed.

-Start by creating an empty directory and navigate to it in your terminal.
-Run ```npm init``` which will ask you a couple of questions about the module that you are building such as name, versions, repository and author.
-You can use the default values for all of these, or enter some real data if you want.

-Once it has all the information, it will compile it into *package.json*. *package.json* holds other data and metadata to identify and install your module.

-## Modifying Package.json

-We need to make a couple of changes to *package.json* to get started.
+The bin directory contains files whos names represent commands that will be available once the module is installed.
+In this case, `/bin/hello` will register a command `hello` which you could run like this:

+	PHLMLAMEAD:~$ hello

+You can call the folder anything you like, but the name `bin` provides some context about its contents.

+### /lib and /lib/hello.js

+The `/lib` directory is going to contain all the code that we need to run the commands.
+When someone runs the command `hello` from the terminal, the file in our `/bin` directory is going to call something in our `/lib` folder.
+This is done for clarity and reusablility.
+If you had a npm modules that has terminal access and could be used in someone elses project, you would not want two files repeating the same code.

+##Global v. location installation

+I want to touch on this real quick because it's important.
+There are two ways someone can install your npm modules, locally and globally.

+	PHLMLAMEAD:~$ npm install hello

+If a users installs you module locally, these modules will only be accessable from within that directory, and terminal commands will not be registered.

+	PHLMLAMEAD:~$ npm install -g hello

+If a user installs your module globaly, it will register potential terminal commands with the terminal.

+Our commands will always require global installation so users can access them via the command line.

+##Running npm init

+Most of your `package.json` file is going to be auto generated.
+All you need to do is create a directory to house your package, navigate to it in your terminal, and run `npm init`.
+This will take you though a series of questions about your new package.

+The process is shown below.

+	PHLMLAMEAD:~/Desktop/hello$ npm init
+	This utility will walk you through creating a package.json file.
+	It only covers the most common items, and tries to guess sane defaults.

+	See `npm help json` for definitive documentation on these fields and exactly what they do.

+	Use `npm install <pkg> --save` afterwards to install a package and save it as a dependency in the package.json file.

+	Press ^C at any time to quit.
+	name: (hello)
+	version: (0.0.0) 1.0.0
+	description: A demo npm package
+	entry point: (index.js) ./lib/hello.js
+	test command:
+	git repository:
+	keywords:
+	author: Andrew Mead
+	license: (BSD)
+	About to write to /Users/andrew_mead/Desktop/hello/package.json:

+	{
+	  "name": "hello",
+	  "version": "1.0.0",
+	  "description": "A demo npm package",
+	  "main": "./lib/hello.js",
+	  "scripts": {
+	    "test": "echo \"Error: no test specified\" && exit 1" },
+	  "author": "Andrew Mead",
+	  "license": "BSD"
+	}

+Note that this creates the `package.json` file for you.
+This is a barebones configuration.
+We will need to add a couple attributes to allow it to be installed as a global package that adds terminal commands.

+##Configuring package.json for command line tools

+There are a couple specal attributes you need to configure to allows a global installation to register commands with the command prompt.

-### Prefer Global
+###Prefer Global

-The first property to add is ```preferGlobal```. preferGloabl is a handy little property that tell npm this module is intended to be used from the terminal.
+The first property to add is ```preferGlobal```. preferGloabl is a handy little property that tells npm this module is intended to be install globally and used from the terminal.
 If a user tries to install the module locally, npm will warn them that the package is intended for global installation.

+todo - add the entire file so they know

 ```
 {